Vaei/PushPawn/README.md

 * Player controlled ACharacter pushing an AI controlled ACharacter

 Tested in environments:
-* \>200ms latency without problematic desync
+* \>200ms latency without problematic de-sync
 * Shippable production-ready multiplayer game tested with high player counts with lots of NPCs

 ## Requirements
 The content is only supported by Unreal Engine 5.2 and up.
 However, there is probably nothing stopping you from recreating the blueprints and only making use of the source code.

 ## Limitations
-### Changing Capsule Size
+### Changing Collision Size
-If the capsule dimensions change between prediction frames it can desync.
-For most of us sending this data is an unnecessary cost, but if you need to do it, add the capsule `HalfHeight` and/or `Radius` to `FPushOption` and send it along with `IPusheeInstigator::GatherPushOptions`, however this may not be sufficient on it's own!
-Check where the `UCapsuleComponent` getters are being used and replace these too.
-Any data NOT sent through the `FPushOption` is very unlikely to be predicted.
+If the collision dimensions change between prediction frames it can de-sync.
+For most of us sending this data is an unnecessary cost and can be ignored, behaviour is still reasonable because its not a 'brick wall' collision.

-This may also not be sufficient as it remains untested.
+Adding this is completely untested, but adding the shape dimensions to `FPushOption` through `IPusheeInstigator::GatherPushOptions` is the first thing you will want to do.

 ## Performance
 PushPawn can very frequently activate abilities.
 As of 2.0.0 abilities with lightweight implementations and C++ only are available for this purpose.
 Furthermore for the sake of maximizing performance, classes have been marked with `final` but you may fork/remove this yourself.